-PowerLessNess means that the outcome is not in your hands.
-Admit powerlessness and give yourself permission to let go It is exhausting to control something or somebody that is out of your control.
+Recognize that the outcome is not in your hands.
+Admit powerlessness and give yourself per-mission to let go.
+It is exhausting to control something or somebody that is out of your control.

-QUESTIONS.
 When you need to make a big life decision, ask yourself a positive question: What would I do if I knew I could not fail?
 Or: What would I tell my best friend to do in the same situation?
 What person do I want to be and how my daily habits support that identity.
-If you want to be someone who is healthy and happy, what do you every single day to be that person?
-Our daily habits create our identity and destiny in a long run.
+If you want to be some-one who is healthy and happy, what do you do every single day to be that person?
+Our daily habits create our identity and destiny in the long run.